Expectations¶

 I am a very visual thinker.
 If you want me to help you, help me by showing me plots.

-Beyond the official rules from the institute/university, I expect you to follow these specific regulations:
+Beyond the official rules from the institute/university:

 - Any absence (vacation, sick leave, work from home) must be indicated in the Group Calendar.
 I need to know where you are in case something happens here (e.g., the fire alarm goes off and the fire brigade needs to know who is in the building).